 But it’s still the best performing online marketing channel you can use.
 So to stay relevant and effective, email marketing needs to evolve.

-The webinar was lead by Dan Zarella, the “Social Media Scientist” of HubSpot.
+A few years ago, Hubspot hosted a webinar lead by Dan Zarella, the “Social Media Scientist” of HubSpot.
 Dan also has a great, short book called, Zarrella’s Hierarchy of Contagiousness: The Science, Design, and Engineering of Contagious Ideas (NOT an affiliate link – just a recommended book.)

 What separates Dan and HubSpot’s work from most internet marketing advice is that they’re data driven.
 They’re not satisfied with the typical “rainbows and unicorns” advice you’re used to hearing.
 They want to dig deeper and understand why something happens a certain way, so they can translate that into actionable steps you can use to improve.